 To describe COAs in computable form and to evaluate various alternatives for system dynamics, we looked for a solution that enables capturing all needed elements for simulating alternatives using some formalism.
 SysML has been identified as a general systems engineering modeling language.
 However, SysML was neither developed to be executed, nor is it based on a simulation formalism (see section on related work).
 Of particular interest to our research were methods and techniques to transform a SysML model to another formalism for conducting further modeling and simulation activities [17, 18, 19].
 We decided to focus our research on mapping the state machines captured in SysML to the Discrete Event System Specification (DEVS) [20].
+We are using the well-established nomenclature.

 Nance [21] already established the time and state relationships in simulation modeling in general form, which justifies this approach.
 In addition to the already referenced approaches, several researchers are looking at an alignment of formal approaches to derive a meta-formalism that allows to express all special facets introduced by the individual approaches [22].

-Table 1details the initially applied mapping from SysML state machines to Atomic DEVS.
+Table 1 details the initially applied mapping from SysML state machines to Atomic DEVS.

 State Machines in SysML Atomic DEVS

 Σ : is a finite set of A set of input

 events (Action). events X

 Receive signal action

+State Machines in SysML Atomic DEVS

-Σ : is a finite set of A set of output
+: is a finite set of A set of output events Y

-events (Action). events Y

-Send signal action
+events (Action).
+Send signal action events i

 S: is a finite (non-empty) A set of states

 set of states.
 S (states in

-which the
+see of seaces. which the

 atomic DEVS

 component can

 be in)

 S: is a finite (non-empty) A set of states

-set of states.
-S (states in
+set of states. ${\it S}$ (states in

 Submachine state, which the

 Composite State atomic DEVS

-- component can
+component can

 be in)

 N/A (TimeEvent in Activity) The time

 advance

-function t_a

-(that defines
+function t a (that defines

 how long the

 component

 remains in a

 state)

 T is a finite set of The external

 transitions represented by transition

 the tuple $t = (t'; so; e;$ function δ{ext}

-c; a; sd), where: (that defines
+c; a; s_d), where: (that defines

 t' is the transition name; how an input

 so \in S is the origin state; event changes

-$e \in \Sigma$ is the trigger event; the state of
+e $\in \Sigma$ is the trigger event; the state of

 c is a trigger condition; the system)

-$a \in A A$ is an action to be
+a ∈ A is an action to be

 executed when the

 transition occurs;

-sd \in S is the destination
+$s_d \in S$ is the destination

 state.
 T is a finite set of The internal

 transitions represented by transition

-the tuple $t = (t'; so; e;$ function δ{int}
+the tuple t = (t'; so; e; function δ{int}

-c; a; sd), where: (that defines
+c; a; s_d), where: (that defines

 t' is the transition name; how a state of

-so \mathbf{F} S is the origin state: the system
+so ∈ S is the origin state; the system

-$e \in \nabla$ is the trigger event: changes
+$e \in \Sigma$ is the trigger event; changes

-c is a trigger condition: internally)
+c is a trigger condition; internally)

-$a \in A$ is an action to be -

-a C A A IS all action to be
+a ∈ A is an action to be

+executed when the

-transition occurs.
+transition occurs;

-ad C Q is the destination
+s_d \in S is the destination

-su C S IS LINE destination
+state.

-Action with output ning and The output
+Action with output pin?
+And The output

-output parameter function >
+output parameter. function λ

-$(\lambda \subset \Sigma)$, is a set of (that defines
+$(A \subseteq \Sigma)$: is a set of (that defines

-(A=): IS a set of how a state of

-actions, where $\tau \in A$ the system
+actions, where $\tau \in A$ how a state of

-represents the \null anerates an
+represents the \null the system generates an

-action" or \skip". yenerales an
+action" or \skip". output event)

-σατρατ ενεπτ)
+oucput event)